How To Help Kids Understand Child’s Emotions

 Well, feelings, what we call Emotions, are fueled by the hormones in our brain and body.
 Depending on what is happening, these hormones can calm us down or make us feel anxious.
 For example, if we see a lion coming closer to attack, this might scare us, increasing our stress levels as well as make it harder for us to think.

-On the contrary, when we bite on our favourite ice-cream flavour, it makes us happy and pleasant.
-Yes, we know, understanding everything about a child’s emotions and feelings are even complicated, especially for a 3-5-year-old who doesn’t understand why you won’t let them eat another ice cream or an 8-year-old who is upset that you called him to do his homework and he has to leave the playground early.
+On the contrary, when we bite into our favourite ice-cream flavour, it makes us happy and pleasant.
+Yes, we know, understanding everything about a child’s emotions and feelings is even more complicated, especially for a 3-5-year-old who doesn’t understand why you won’t let them eat another ice cream or an 8-year-old who is upset that you called him to do his homework and he has to leave the playground early.